Aarhus-Psychiatry-Research/diagnostic-stability-lpr2-lpr3/Readme.md

 Examining the stability of diagnostic coding across the transition from the DNPR2 to the DNPR3 for a publication: [INSERT LINK HERE]

+In general, code uses lpr3 for DNPR3 and lpr2 for DNPR2.
+This is to conform with the naming scheme in the Central Denmark Region Business Intelligence Office, which is where the data comes from.

 Split into multiple directories:
 1. Doc/validation – where we check assumptions about the data which have been questioned during our analyses
 2. rmd - where we perform data management and analyses